March 5, 2026

 Is Starburst Halal?
 The 2026 Gelatin Guide

-Here is the bottom line: It depends entirely on where you buy them and which type you eat.
-The standard Starburst squares sold in the USA are Haram (non-Zabiha beef gelatin).
-However, the standard Starburst sold in the UK are Halal-suitable (Vegetarian).
+The bottom line: Starburst status depends entirely on where you buy them.
+Standard Starburst squares sold in the USA are Haram (non-Zabiha beef gelatin), while the versions sold in the UK are Halal-suitable (Vegetarian).

 Trap 1: The US Recipe (Beef Gelatin) 🇺🇸

-Want to understand how gelatin works?
-Read our complete Gelatin Halal Guide.
+Want to understand the science?
+Read our Gelatin Halal Guide.

 The Good News: The UK Recipe 🇬🇧

-The Rule: If you see the “Suitable for Vegetarians” logo on the back of the UK Starburst wrapper, it is 100% Halal-suitable.
+The Golden Rule: Look for the “Suitable for Vegetarians” logo on the back of the UK wrapper.
+If it’s there, it is 100% Halal-suitable.

 Starburst Minis vs. Starburst Gummies